abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

 - **Grid vs Flexbox**

-  - Flexbox is a **one-dimensional** layout system, meaning that it can lay out items in rows or columns, but not both at the same time.
-On the other hand, Grid is a **two-dimensional** layout system, meaning that it can lay out items in rows and columns simultaneously.
+  - Flexbox is a **one-dimensional** layout system, meaning that it can lay out items in rows or columns, but not both at the same time -> (Row or Column)
+  - Grid is a **two-dimensional** layout system, meaning that it can lay out items in rows and columns simultaneously -> (Row and Column)

 ---